yhru/yhru/README.md

 - 🔭 I’m currently working as a back-end developer with Ruby
 - 📕 4th year Software Engineering student
-- 🌱 I'm currently developing a typing website
+- 🌱 I'm currently working on the odin project